praxis-app/praxis/CONTRIBUTING.md

 - A quick summary and any relevant background
 - Specific steps to reproduce, with sample code where it helps
 - What you expected to happen, and what happened instead
-- Your environment: operating system, Rust and Node versions, and whether you were running through Docker
+- Your environment: operating system, browser and version, Rust and Node versions, and whether you were running through Docker
 - Anything you've already tried, and any suspected cause

 ## Code of conduct